acerock/CppToCSharpTools/readme.md

 ```

 ## Internal interfaces
-Public interface in C++ does not have any export definition.
+Internal interface in C++ does not have any export definition.
 #### C++ sample
 ```
 class ISample